 Methadone, as a full agonist, has no built-in limit on its effects.
 Higher doses produce stronger effects.
 This makes it highly effective at blocking withdrawal symptoms and cravings, particularly for people with severe or long-standing opioid dependence.
 But it also means there’s a real risk of overdose if someone takes too much, especially during the first few weeks of treatment before their body has adjusted to the medication.

 Buprenorphine, the active ingredient in Suboxone, has what pharmacologists call a “ceiling effect.”
 After a certain dose, taking more doesn’t increase the medication’s effects.
 Your brain’s opioid receptors are already as activated as buprenorphine can make them.
 This ceiling effect is one of the main safety advantages of Suboxone.
 Respiratory depression, the primary cause of death in opioid overdoses, levels off at higher doses rather than continuing to increase.
-According to research published in the National Institutes of Health database, this makes buprenorphine safer in overdose situations than methadone or other full opioid agonists.
+This makes buprenorphine safer in overdose situations than methadone or other full opioid agonists (source).

 That said, buprenorphine can still be dangerous when combined with other central nervous system depressants like alcohol, benzodiazepines, or sedatives.
 The ceiling effect protects against buprenorphine overdose alone, but mixing it with other substances can still lead to respiratory depression and death.